What are Clinical Trials?

 Policy Statements and Guidelines for Registration of Trials

-National on-line registry of all types of clinical trials being undertaken in Australia.
+National on-line registry of all types of clinical trials being undertaken in Australia and New Zealand.
 Funded by National Health and Medical Research Council (NHMRC)

 - Ottowa Statement on trial registration

 WHO International Clinical Trials Registry Platform statement - "The registration of all interventional trials is a scientific, ethical and moral responsibility."

 An important research tool that takes an evidence-based approach to improve the quality of reports of randomized trials.
 The CONSORT statement: revised recommendations for improving the quality of reports of parallel-group randomised trials.

 Abbasi K. Compulsory registration of clinical trials.
 BMJ 2004;329: 637-8.
 (18 September.)Full Text

 Joint Position on the Disclosure of Clinical Trial Information via Clinical Trial Registries and Databases

 - PhRMA Principles on Conduct of Clinical Trials and Communication of Clinical Trial Results